OMAC (comics): Kevin Kho

 In 2011, The New 52 rebooted the DC universe.
 A Cambodian-American man named Kevin Kho is introduced as the new O.M.A.C.
 (One-Machine Attack Construct) and had worked as a genetic researcher at Project Cadmus.
-Maxwell Lord is revealed to have had a hand in Kevin's transformation in addition to using New Genesis technology.

-The series was cancelled after running eight issues, due to DC's introduction of a "Second Wave" of new titles.
-Additionally, O.M.A.C. joined the Justice League International in the title's final issue.
+Maxwell Lord is revealed to have had a hand in Kho's transformation in addition to using New Genesis technology.
+O.M.A.C. starred in a self-titled series that was cancelled after eight issues due to DC's introduction of a "Second Wave" of new titles.